 I’ve also introduced the Lower Farmington River and Salmon Brook Wild and Scenic River Act, to designate 62 miles of the Farmington River as a U.S. National Park Service Wild and Scenic River.

 I am committed to ensuring the protection of our environment for our children and future generations in Connecticut that your own children, and generations to come, will be able to enjoy and appreciate the beautiful scenery.

 For more information concerning my work and views on Energy and Environmental issues, please contact me.
 I look forward to hearing from you.

 See also information on saving on gas and home energy expenses.

 Beautiful Picture of White Memorial in Litchfield

 More on Energy and Environment

-Congresswoman Elizabeth Esty (CT-5) released the following statement regarding the announcement that President Obama has nominated former Commissioner of the Connecticut Department of Environmental Protection Gina McCarthy to be the next Administrator of the U.S. Environmental Protection Agency (EPA):
+Congresswoman Elizabeth Esty (CT-5) released the following statement regarding the Senate’s confirmation of former Commissioner of the Connecticut Department of Environmental Protection Gina McCarthy as Administrator of the U.S. Environmental Protection Agency (EPA):